 Questions - All 39.
-Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers? □ Yes ⋈ No □ Unsure Please provide reasons for your response: 40.
-Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person? ☐ Yes ☒ No ☐ Unsure Please provide reasons for your response: If dogs or puppies are sold to the pet market, they should be a licensed breeder.
+Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers?
+Yes No Unsure 40.
+Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person?
+Yes No Unsure Please provide reasons for your response: